Sol-Gel and Searchlight Pharma - GuruFocus.com

-- Searchlight Pharma anticipates filing of Canadian regulatory submissions in early 2024, and for both products to become foundational pieces of its dermatology pipeline and portfolio

-NESS ZIONA, Israel and MONTREAL, June 06, 2023 (GLOBE NEWSWIRE) -- Sol-Gel Technologies, Ltd. ( SLGL) (“Sol-Gel”), an Israel-based dermatology company and Searchlight Pharma Inc. (“Searchlight”), a private Canadian specialty pharmaceutical company, today announced the signing of exclusive license agreements for TWYNEO and EPSOLAY for the Canadian market.
+Sol-Gel Technologies, Ltd. (NASDAQ: SLGL) (“Sol-Gel”), an Israel-based dermatology company and Searchlight Pharma Inc. (“Searchlight”), a private Canadian specialty pharmaceutical company, today announced the signing of exclusive license agreements for TWYNEO and EPSOLAY for the Canadian market.
 TWYNEO and EPSOLAY are two innovative, large-market, dermatology products that were developed by Sol-Gel.
-Both products recently launched in the U.S., and Searchlight is to commercialize them in Canada over a fifteen-year term that is renewable for subsequent five-year periods.
+Both products recently launched in the U.S., and Searchlight is to commercialize in Canada over a fifteen-year term that is renewable for subsequent five-year periods.

 - TWYNEO (tretinoin, 0.1%, and benzoyl peroxide, 3%, cream) is used for the treatment of acne vulgaris in adults and pediatric patients 9 years of age and older.